Coastal flooding (also referred to as coastal inundation) is a natural event that occurs when normally dry, low-lying land is flooded by the sea.

 Coastal flooding is primarily caused by severe weather events such as storms where low-pressure weather systems, large waves driven by strong winds, and heavy rain combine to raise water levels.
 However, rising sea levels can also lead to ‘sunny day flooding’ (where high tides cause flooding even without a storm).

-As the level of the sea rises, land that currently floods during storms or extreme high tides may experience more frequent and severe flooding.
+As the level of the sea rises, land that currently floods during storms or extreme high tides may experience more frequent and deeper flooding.
 Slightly higher areas or low lying areas further inland may also begin to flood over time.

-Areas most at risk are low-lying areas in the east of the city close to the Ihutai Estuary, Brooklands Lagoon and the lower reaches of the Ōtakaro Avon and Ōpāwaho Heathcote rivers, as well as some harbours, bays and coastal lakes in Te Pataka o Rakaihautu Banks Peninsula.
+Areas most at risk of coastal flooding are low-lying areas in the east of the city close to the Ihutai Estuary, Brooklands Lagoon and the lower reaches of the Ōtakaro Avon and Ōpāwaho Heathcote rivers, as well as low-lying land around, harbours, bays and coastal lakes in Te Pātaka o Rākaihautū Banks Peninsula.